usmansbk/blog-draft/markdowns/redux.md

 //cover_image: https://direct_url_to_image.jpg
 ---

-When you see the word Redux, the next thing that follows is probably React.
-But you don't need to know React in order to learn Redux.
-You can use Redux with any UI including basic HTML.
-Most people find Redux difficult because they don't understand what it's trying to solve, and how it is designed.

 Like all well designed libraries and frameworks, Redux makes use of design patterns (Observer Pattern) and good software design principles.

+By building our own state management from scratch following these principles and design patterns will help us in understanding redux.

 For a gentle introduction to the Observer Pattern, check out my post, [To-Do List with Observer Pattern](https://dev.to/devusman/to-do-list-with-observer-pattern-1cl7), where i try to give a good mental model of the pattern.

-In this tutorial, we're going to learn how redux fundamentals by building a simple redux clone.
+In this tutorial, we're going to learn redux by building a simple redux clone.

 ### Requirements